Lucas Martin (racewalker)

 Lucas Martin (born 2 June 2004) is a New Zealand racewalker from Whanganui.
-He is a multiple-time national champion in track and road walking events, the 2024 Oceania 5000 m race walk champion.
+He is a multiple-time national champion in track and road walking events, and the 2024 Oceania 5000m racewalk champion.

 Early life

-Martin grew up in Whanganui and attended Whanganui Collegiate School.
+Martin attended Whangaehu School, St George’s School, and Whanganui Collegiate School.

+He was introduced to race walking at around age 12 after entering the walking category of the Round the Bridges Fun Run and Walk event in Whanganui, having initially planned to run the event but after bad weather decided to give the walk a go.
+He began specialising in race walking and cross-country running during his first year of secondary school.

+He has balanced his athletics career with studying civil engineering at the University of Canterbury.

 Career

 Junior career

 At just 14 years old, Martin won the under-20 division 3,000 m race walk at the Jennian Homes New Zealand Track and Field Championships, setting a personal best of 14:03—improving his previous PB by 48 seconds.
 He followed this with a bronze medal in the 10,000 m walk the next day.

 He continued his rise through national age-group competition.
 In 2020, he won the New Zealand under-18 5000 m race walk in Christchurch.

 In 2021, Martin claimed the New Zealand under-20 10,000 m track walk title in Hastings.

 At the 2022 New Zealand Track & Field Championships, he won the under-20 10,000 m walk in Hastings, setting further age-group marks.

-In 2023, Martin captured the under-20 men’s 3,000 m walk at the New Zealand championships in Wellington, continuing his progression towards senior competition.
+In 2023, Martin captured the under-20 men's 3,000 m walk at the New Zealand championships in Wellington, continuing his progression towards senior competition.